-If a child asks to speak to someone in confidence about a problem, no one should ever promise confidentiality if what the child discloses or is likely to disclose relates to abuse being suffered by them or another child.
-Employees should always give this as a health warning before meeting with the child.
+Note: Be aware that if a child asks to speak to someone in confidence about a problem, no one should ever promise confidentiality if what the child discloses or is likely to disclose relates to abuse being suffered by them or another child.
+Staff should always give this as a health warning before meeting with the child.

-The following guidance is based on five key practices for all employees:
+The following guidance is based on five key practices for all staff: